Ex-Yankees slugger Alex Rodriguez, Jennifer Lop...

 - News Article

-Ex-Yankees slugger Alex Rodriguez, Jennifer Lopez ‘fighting to stay together’ after calling off engagement, reports say - nj.com
+Ex-Yankees slugger Alex Rodriguez, Jennifer Lopez reunite in Dominican Republic, reports say - nj.com

-The New York Post reported Friday that former New York Yankees slugger Alex Rodriguez and actress/singer Jennifer Lopez broke off their engagement.
+The New York Post reported Friday that former New York Yankees star Alex Rodriguez and actress/singer Jennifer Lopez had called off their engagement.

 More Recent New York Mets Articles